mesosphere-backup/dcos-docker/README.md

 ## Storage Driver

-There is no requirement on the hosts storage driver type, but the docker daemon running inside docker container supports only `aufs` and `overlay`.
+There is no requirement on the hosts storage driver type, but the docker daemon running inside docker container supports only `aufs`, `overlay`, and `overlay2`.
 The loopback devicemapper may be problematic when it comes to loopback devices - they may not be properly cleaned up and thus prevent docker daemon from starting.
 YMMV though.

 Unless user specifies the storage driver using `DOCKER_STORAGEDRIVER` env variable, the script tries to use the same one that the host uses.
 It detects it using